Transformative Musical Theatre Education for Tomorrow's Leading Performers

 Ensemble class

-In this ensemble class, students take the skills developed in their morning sessions and bring them together in a performance-focused environment.
+In ensemble class, students take the skills developed in their morning sessions and bring them together in a performance-focused environment.
 Through Song and Dance, Scene-to-Song work, demonstrations, and showings, they gain the excitement and experience of performing while continuing to strengthen the core skills of singing, acting, and dancing.
 With an emphasis on collaboration, creativity, and confidence, this class helps young performers build the versatility and stagecraft they can carry into any future opportunity.

 Classes are led by some of the specialist staff from our renowned Bachelor of Musical Theatre program, giving students the chance to learn from the same industry professionals who train Queensland’s next generation of performers.